piouson/kubernetes-bootcamp/README.md

    - name `frontend`
    - has Labels `app: webapp` and `tier: frontend`
    - has Selectors `app: webapp` and `tier: frontend`
+   - Remember that Services target Pods by Selector (the Label Selector of the Service must match the Label of the Pod)
    - mounts the nginx config file to `/etc/nginx/conf.d/default.conf` (use fullpath `$(pwd)/nginx/default.conf`)
    - see example [_hostPath volume mount manifest_](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath-configuration-example)
 6. Create a Service for the frontend app with the following spec:
    - type `NodePort`
    - port 80
    - same name, Labels and Selectors as frontend Deployment
+   - Remember that Services target Pods by Selector
 7. Confirm you can access the backend app from the Minikube Node `$(minikube ip):NodePort`
 8. Delete created resources